Celebrating community engagement

 At our annual event, students and student teams prepare conference-quality posters demonstrating learning gains and community impact results from their project experiences.
 Posters are divided into categories that highlight our core values.
 Awards are given to the top posters.
 All undergraduate and graduate students are invited to submit proposals.

-Check out the list of over 20 student teams and individuals presenting at our 2017 showcase!
+Check out the list of over 20 student teams and individuals who presented at our 2017 showcase!
 A photo album from the day can be found on Facebook.